Sporting Comeback Or Otherwise ~ The Term ‘Comeback’ Is An Interesting One

-What first comes to my mind when I think about the actual word is ‘coming back to what’?
+What first comes to my mind when I think about ‘sporting comebacks’ is ‘coming back to what’?
 The Oxford Living Dictionary defines comeback as ‘a return by a well-known person, especially an entertainer or sports player, to the activity in which they have formerly been successful’.
 Which of courses begs the question successful as defined by who and what?

-Apologies if you already know all of this but it’s important for the non-golf followers out there to be aware of the some of the facts associated with this remarkable sporting victory.
+Apologies if you already know all of this.
+However, it’s important for the non-golf followers out there to be aware of the facts around this remarkable sporting victory.

 Tiger dominated the international golf scene for just over a decade.
-I am not a big fan of comparing athletes from one sport or era with another but it is easy to understand why many people regard Tiger’s ‘hot’ years as having no equal in individual sports.
-Lance would have been a contender but we all know what happened to him!
+It is easy to understand why many regard Tiger’s ‘hot’ years as having no equal in individual sports.
+Lance might have been a contender but we all know what happened to him!

 Of Tiger’s fifteen major titles (majors being the Key Performance Indicator that is typically used as the main barometer of success in professional golf) fourteen of them came between 1997 (winning his first US Masters) and 2008 (a third US Open).
 Fourteen majors in eleven years mean he was averaging more than one per year during the glory years.